 The Canadiens began the 1955–56 season with a new coach, Toe Blake, who replaced James Dickenson Irvin, and a new recruit, Henri Richard, who was the Rocket’s brother.
 Another brother, Claude, would also try to join the Canadiens, but without success.
 Until 1959–60 the team would dominate the NHL in an extraordinary way, with five successive Stanley Cups and four Prince of Wales Trophies, awarded to the team finishing first in the NHL overall.
 Richard played an active part in these victories, but was slowed down again by injuries.
 During these years of triumph, there were few changes in the team’s makeup; 12 players – nicknamed the 12 Apostles – remained at their posts, as did their coach.
 On 19 Oct.
 1957, in a game against Chicago, Richard outmanoeuvred goalie Glenn Henry Hall to score his 500th career goal.
 He dedicated it to Dick Irvin, who had died a few months earlier.

 On 15 Sept.
 1960 Richard officially announced his retirement.
 His heart was no longer in it and his body was tired.
-Nevertheless, the list of his NHL records - nearly 20 - is impressive: most career goals (544), most goals in one season (50), most playoff goals (82), and most career hat tricks (26).
-The Rocket still holds two records that even Wayne Gretzky did not equal: most overtime goals (6) and most winning goals in playoff games (18).
+Nevertheless, the list of his NHL records – nearly 20 – is impressive: the most career goals (544) and hat tricks (26); the most goals in one season (50); and the most goals (82), winning goals (18), and overtime goals (6) in playoff games.
 These exploits show what a dominant player the Rocket had been at critical moments, especially in the two series that then made up the Stanley Cup playoffs, which the Canadiens had won eight times during the years when Richard was on the team.
-It was certainly because of his talent and determination that the Rocket had such success, but the cooperation of his many team-mates - Lach, Blake, Jean Béliveau, Geoffrion, Richard Moore, his brother Henri - also worked in his favour.
-Defencemen Émile (Butch) Bouchard and Doug Harvey, as well as goalies William Arnold Durnan and Jacques Plante, who concentrated on stopping an opponent, made Richard's attacks easier.
+It was certainly because of his talent and determination that the Rocket had such success, but the cooperation of his many team-mates – Lach, Blake, Jean Béliveau*, Geoffrion, Richard Moore, his brother Henri – also worked in his favour.
+Defencemen Émile (Butch) Bouchard* and Doug Harvey, as well as goalies William Arnold Durnan and Jacques Plante, who concentrated on stopping an opponent, made Richard’s attacks easier.

 Richard did, however, remain with the Canadiens, where he held a position as representative for various social functions.
 Since his contract had not expired, he was supposed to receive his full salary – about $25,000 – for three more years.
 He spent two years travelling across North America, after which, at his own request, his duties were reduced.
 Despite the promise that had been made to him, he was then paid only half his salary.
 Around 1965 he finally slammed the door.
 Only a change within the organization in 1981 would persuade him to rejoin the clan as an ambassador for the Canadiens.